 We opted to join the tour with a bus to the National Park.
 The roads along the entire stretch of Taroko gorge has many tunnels.
 They are narrow and the drivers are very cautious when passing through especially if there is a another vehicle ahead.
 There are lots of zigzag but barely noticeable as the views around are exhilarating.

 The Eternal Spring Shrine

 Also known as Chang Chun Shrine, is the initial stop of our tour.
 The shrine was erected as commemorative to the workers who lost their lives constructing the road across central Taiwan.

 Swallow Grotto Trail

-Buluowan is a large hill-top terrace home to a grassland great for picnic and relaxation.
-It is divided into Upper Terrace and Lower Terrace.
-You can walk on a trail to visit the river valley from the Lower Terrace.
-Then you can proceed to the exhibition halls where you can learn about the aboriginal culture of the Taroko Tribe.
-On the upper terrace, there is a 300 meter Bamboo Groves trail, where you can observe the Bamboo Forest and interesting sight of a large rock being completely embraced by the Strangling Figs Tree.
+Buluowan is a hill-top grassland with a terrace which is perfect for picnic and unwinding.
+It is divvied into Lower Terrace and Upper Terrace.
+You can take the trail to reach the river valley from the Lower Terrace.
+Then visit the exhibition halls where you can discover the aboriginal culture of the Taroko Tribe.
+In the upper terrace, there is a 300-meter Bamboo Groves trail, where you can enjoy the scenic bamboo forest and the attractive sight of a huge rock entirely held by the Strangling Figs Tree.